shilohc/rss2018-team4/assets/posts/lab6.md

 The motion model operated on the particles as a numpy array rather than looping over the particles.
 It computed the sines and cosines of the orientations of the current particles as numpy arrays.
 Then, as per equation 1, it calculated the new positions using actions with Gaussian noise added.
 The numpy operations in the function were done in place so as to reduce the number of memory allocations per run of the function.
 The action necessary for the motion model computation was found by differencing consecutive odometry messages from `/vesc/odom` and transforming them relative to the robot's current odometry so that the action is with respect to the robot's current pose.

 #### Sensor Model
+TODO: tony?

 #### Overall structure – Shannon Hwang
 The code was structured to reduce the amount of memory allocations.
 When the particle filter initializes, it precomputes the sensor model once and initializes subscribers to LIDAR (`/scan`) and odometry data (`/vesc/odom`), publishers for various visualization topics, and a publisher to publish the inferred pose (`/pf/pose/odom`).
 The first lidar and odometry callbacks trigger one-time initialization of arrays for downsampled scans and odometry that are updated on subsequent callbacks.
 Since the odometry topic publishes less frequently than the lidar, an MCL update is performed at the end of the callback.
 In the update, poses are randomly chosen from the existing particles (according to established weights) updated according to the motion model, then weighted according to the sensor model.

-#### Helper and visualization functions - Eleanor Pence
+#### Helper and visualization functions - Eleanor Pence, Shiloh Curtis

 Once the MCL update is complete, the inferred pose is computed, so it can be used in visualization and to build transformations from the map frame to the robot's frame.
 Inferred pose is computed as a weighted average of the particles.
 The transform is built directly from that, though the angle included in that inferred pose must be converted to quanternion form by use of a built-in function, `Utils.angle_to_quaternion`, from the provided lab code.

 Next we publish visualizations of the robot's position and the particle cloud.
 Visualizing the robot's position is simple, as the PoseStamped ROS message type contains all the same information as the inferred position.
 We then call np.random_choice on the array of particles to downsample the particle cloud and publish the position of the particles remaining - the goal is to publish sufficient particles so we can understand what the localization algorithm is doing, but not so many particles that RViz becomes overwhelmed trying to display them all.
-Finally, fake scan
+Finally, we publish a LaserScan message containing fake scan data created by casting rays from the robot's inferred position to obstacles on the map, which simulates what the scan data would look like if the inferred position were correct.

 ## Experimental Evaluation - Shiloh Curtis

 As with previous labs, we initially tested and debugged our MCL code in simulation until it worked reliably before moving to the actual robot.
 Testing with the real robot took place in the Stata basement environment for which a map was provided.

-### Testing Procedure - Shannon Hwang
+### Testing Procedure - Shannon Hwang, Shiloh Curtis
 Testing in simulation utilized the provided autograder and headless simulator from previous labs; the robot's performance was evaluated qualitatively through rviz and quantitatively through plotting average localization error and noise.

-Testing on the real robot?
+While the autograder was also run on the real robot to create a submission for Gradescope, most testing with the racecar took place in the Stata basement using sensor input collected in real time.
+The scan processor node written in Lab 3 was used to adjust for the Velodyne angle offset.
+The robot's performance was evaluated qualitatively using rviz.

 #### Simulation - Shannon Hwang